 Cantilevered retaining structures on the site can be expected to deflect sufficiently to mobilize the full active earth pressure condition.
-Therefore, cantilevered structures may be designed for a lateral earth pressure computed on the basis of an equivalent fluid unit weight of 35 pcf for imported free draining granular backfill and 45 pcf for the on-site soils.
+Therefore, cantilevered structures may be designed for a lateral earth pressure computed based on an equivalent fluid unit weight of 35 pcf for imported, free draining granular backfill and 45 pcf for the on-site soils.